Azure/iotedge/README.md

 | Jq                | Installation instructions [here](https://stedolan.github.io/jq/download/) |
 | Docker            | Installation instructions [here](https://docs.docker.com/engine/installation/#supported-platforms).
 In Linux environments, be sure to follow the [post-installation steps](https://docs.docker.com/engine/installation/linux/linux-postinstall/) so the tests can run without `sudo`. |

-Our integration tests and BVTs expect to find certain values in an Azure KeyVault (see `edge-util/test/Microsoft.Azure.Devices.Edge.Util.Test.Common/settings/base.json`).
+The integration tests and BVTs expect to find certain values in an Azure KeyVault (see `edge-util/test/Microsoft.Azure.Devices.Edge.Util.Test.Common/settings/base.json`).
 For the tests to access the KeyVault at runtime, a certificate must first be installed in the environment where the tests will run.
 Install the KeyVault certificate with:

 ### Linux
 ```